JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 starting and ending date, this information can be filled in the tab :guilabel:`Other Info`.

 .. image:: argentina/invoices-for-services.png
-   :align: center
    :alt: Invoices for Services.

-If the dates are not selected manually before the invoice is validated, the values will be filled automatically with the first and last day of the invoice's month.
+If the dates are not selected manually before the invoice is validated, the values are filled automatically with the first and last day of the invoice's month.

 .. image:: argentina/service-dates.png
-   :align: center
    :alt: Service Dates.

 Exportation invoices